Shortbus: Production

 The audition website elicited half a million hits and 500 audition tape submissions.
 Forty people were called in for improv auditions and nine actors were cast, all before there was any story in mind.
-The film's characters and story were created collaboratively over 2.5 years through improvisation workshops with the cast.
+The film's characters and story were created collaboratively over two and a half years through improvisation workshops with the cast.
 Mitchell wrote the screenplay from the raw material generated by the workshops and rehearsals.

 Much of the sex in the film is unsimulated.
 Mitchell says:

-As indicated in the DVD special features, Lee and Shanti Carson each suggested they be filmed having real orgasms rather than fake them, specifically for the final scene involving Lee and the orgy sequence involving Carson.
+As indicated in the DVD special features, Sook-Yin Lee and Shanti Carson each suggested they be filmed having real orgasms rather than fake them, specifically for the final scene involving Lee and the orgy sequence involving Carson.
 Mitchell also participated in the latter scene, performing oral sex on a woman for the first time "as a gesture of solidarity".

 The panoramic cityscape interspersed through the film was completely computer-generated and designed by John Bair.

-In the opening sequence in which Sook-Yin Lee and Raphael Barker are engaged in a session of unsimulated vaginal intercourse, the actress wore a female condom.
+In the opening sequence in which Sook-Yin Lee and Raphael Barker are engaged in a session of unsimulated vaginal intercourse, Lee wore a female condom.
 "They wanted to make sure it was safe sex, and it would look weird if my husband was wearing a condom," Lee explained.

 Sook-Yin Lee said she had a boyfriend at the time of filming.
 She revealed he was "very supportive" regarding her real sex scenes with her "dear friend" Raphael Barker.

 Mitchell said one of the things he wanted to depict in the film was a growing sense of disconnect between people due to the rise of digital culture.
 Of one of the film's opening scenes where the character James cries immediately after masturbating alone on camera, Mitchell commented, "That, to me, is the strongest metaphor for how sad and lonely today's digital culture is."